nodejs/build/README.md

   provides SmartOS and other test/build resources for the Node.js CI system.

 - **[IBM][10]**:
-  - Via their cloud company, [SoftLayer][11], provides hardware for testing and benchmarking for the Node.js project's CI system.
+  - [IBM Cloud][11] provides hardware for testing and benchmarking for the Node.js project's CI system.
   - Via the [Oregon State University Open Source Lab][12], provides PPC-based test and build infrastructure.
   - Via the [IBM LinuxOne(TM) Community Cloud][13], provides linuxOne